Search: 195 results

 Verse ConceptsMiracles, Nature OfMiracles Of Moses And AaronAnswered PrayerSweetnessNamed Individuals Who PrayedWeedexams

-Then they came to Elim where there were twelve springs of water and 70 palm trees, and they camped there by the water.
+Then they came to Elim, where there were 12 springs of water and 70 date palms, and they camped there by the waters.

 Verse ConceptsPalm TreesThe Number TwelveRivers And StreamsTreesTwelve ThingsSeventies